you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 flower essences are

-below).
+the Bach Flower Remedies.
 These are thirty-eight individual essences which are designed to

 address a specific state of mind or personality trait.
 These remedies can be